-Selections are made by Capitol Reef National Park staff, park partners and community arts leaders based on merit and how the artists' work can communicate the park's national significance and its relevance to park visitors.
+Applications are reviewed by jury panels of past program participants, subject matter experts, local community arts leaders, and park staff.
+Their decision will be based on merit and how the artists' work can communicate the park's significance and its relevance to park visitors.
 While artists may indicate the session of their preference, selection for that session is not guaranteed.

-Responsibilities and Duties
+Responsibilities and Duties:

 Artists-in-Residence are enrolled in the Volunteers-in-Parks program.
 The artist works an average of 40 hours of work per week in the park or other approved locations.